holistudio/goingup/class_definitions.md

  - `floor_below`: points to the Floor object below this floor. `None` for the ground floor.
  - `occupants`: a dynamic list of Agents on that particular floor
  - `button_state`: `{"up_button", "down_button"}`: dictionary of booleans showing whether up/down buttons are activated or not
- - `current_elevator`: points to the Elevator on this floor. `None` if no Elevator on this floor.
+ - `current_elevators`: list of the Elevators on this floor.
+Empty list if no Elevator on this floor.

 ### Functions